garlab/salesforce-email/README.md

 # salesforce-email

-This package provides a validation function that check that the given email address is compatible with Salesforce.
+This package provides a function checking that a given email address is compatible with Salesforce.
-It follows [the salesforce format][1] for the local-part and [Mozilla regex][2] for the domain-part of the email.
+It follows [the salesforce format][1] for the local part and [Mozilla regex][2] for the domain part of the email address.

-Like Salesforce, it does not respect the [RFC 6532](https://tools.ietf.org/html/rfc6532) and will reject emails with accents and other special characters.
+In order to be compatible with Salesforce the [RFC 6532](https://tools.ietf.org/html/rfc6532) is not fully implemented and email addresses with accents or other special characters will be rejected.

 Unlike Salesforce, it does not accept comments; for example john.doe@(comment)example.com, and john.doe@example.com(comment) are allowed by salesforce but rejected by this module.